cs-soc-tudublin/CreativeCoding2023-2024/README.md

 The core ethos of Creative Coding is to encourage *collaboration and expression* through code!
 It's key to welcome everyone no matter their background or programming level and stoke their interest and passion in computing.

+## Course Delivery
+Classes will be delivered on the TUD Grangegorman Campus on a weekly basis.
+Depending on demand, an online delivery method is being considered.

 ## Chapters
 1. Introduction to Creative Coding
 2. Your First Python Programs
 3. Variables and Basic Datatypes
+4. Using python in the command line
-4. Boolean Algebra
+5. Boolean Algebra
-5. Conditional Logic
+6. Conditional Logic
+7. Introduction to git and github (Adrian maybe)
-6. While Loops
+8. While Loops
-7. Lists and Tuples
+9. Lists and Tuples
-8. For Loops
+10. For Loops
-9. Functions
+12. Functions
+13. Library imports, and creating your own libraries.
-10. Classes and Objects
+14. Classes and Objects
+15. OS Fundementals
-11. Functional Programming
+16. Functional Programming
+17. File I/O
-12. Object Oriented Programming
+18. Object Oriented Programming
+19. Discord Bot Workshop
+20. Function Decorators
-13. Coding Standards
+21. Coding Standards
+22. Introduction to Processing
+23. 2D Primitives
+24. Animating in Processing
+25. Handling Keyboard and Mouse input
+26. Constructing Simulations in Processing
-14. Linked Lists
+27. Linked Lists
-15. Stacks & Queues
+28. Stacks & Queues
+29. Heaps
-16. Searching Algorithms
+30. Searching Algorithms
-17. Sorting Algorithms
+31. Sorting Algorithms
+32. Optimizing Python code
+33. Dissecting the Serpent: Understanding the implementeation of Python

 ### **NOTE**
+- Each chapter should take roughly half a class to complete.
+- This course is and always will be free, any modifications to source material must be distributed in accordance with the attached license.
-This course is for recreational purposes only.
+- This course is for recreational purposes only.
 There are no exams or assignments at the end or throughout this course, with saying that there will be no certification or any similar document provided upon completion of the material.